Prostate Enlargement

 BPH is one more common prostate problem.
 BPH is a slow, noncancerous enlargement of the prostate, progressively constricts the urethra, causing obstruction in the flow of urine.
 Incomplete emptying of the bladder as a result causes a frequent urge to urinate at night as well as during the day.
 Common BPH symptoms include increased frequency and urgency of urination, nighttime urination, a weak urine stream, an inability to fully empty the bladder, and difficulty stopping and starting urination.
 The underlying cause is an age-related rise in prostate levels of dihydrotestosterone (DHT) as well as estrogen, which stimulate cells to multiply.
 Prescription medications can reduce prostate size and improve urine flow.

-Best Prostate Disorders Home Remedies
+Prostate Enlargement and Disorders Home Remedies

 1. Improving Urine Flow: In Europe, saw palmetto is one of several herbal medicines routinely prescribed by doctors to treat symptoms resulting from an enlarged prostate.
 In many European countries, saw palmetto is used as a standard medical treatment for enlarged prostate gland.
 Strong research evidence supports its use in treating benign prostatic hypertrophy (BPH) and the urinary difficulties that go with it.
 Best taken as a standardized extract, saw palmetto will often prove effective in relieving mild to moderate BPH symptoms, improving urine flow and effective emptying of the bladder.
 A useful anti-inflammatory, it can also be taken to treat an inflamed prostate (prostatitis) and has longstanding traditional use in chronic urinary tract problems such as cystitis and urethritis.